jamaps/red_light_cameras_toronto/README.md

     var campoints = { geojson_data }

-8 - Create map icon for camera locations and load it into the map with the .js file using L.geoJson
+8 - Create map icon for camera locations and load data into the map with the .js file using L.geoJson

 9 - Set the bounds of the map and add a title to the map.